-California Officials Warned Of Flaws In Emergency Alert System Before Deadly Mudslides
+Official Issued Grave Warning About Emergency Alert System Before Mudslides Struck Southern California

 "We have had a lot of problems with this system in the past," said Lewin, nearly three weeks after the catastrophic slides.
 "Sometimes the alerts don't hit or they include the whole county.
 We believe this is a national problem and I know many other California counties have had trouble with this."

 Santa Barbara County authorities say they took unprecedented steps to warn, advise, and prepare residents ahead of the mudslides.
-In the hours before the storm, Lewin said authorities went door-to-door, posted on social media, made calls, and sent messages to those who had opted-in, which, at the time, was only a fraction of the population.
+In the hours before the storm, Lewin said authorities went door-to-door, posted on social media, made calls, and sent messages to those who had opted in, which, at the time, was only a fraction of the population.

 But dogged by persistent and handicapping issues, officials did not incorporate the wireless emergency system meant to reach anyone with a smartphone, leaving it, instead, only as a last resort.